lwjglgamedev/lwjglbook-bookcontents/chapter-03/chapter-03.md

 }
 ```

  The `render` method starts by clearing the framebuffer and setting the view port (by calling the `glViewport` method) to the window dimensions.
-That is, we set the rendering area to those dimensions (This does not need to be done for every frame, but if we want toi support window resizing we can do it this way to adapt to potential changes in each frame).
+That is, we set the rendering area to those dimensions (This does not need to be done for every frame, but if we want to support window resizing we can do it this way to adapt to potential changes in each frame).
 After that we just invoke the `render` method over the`SceneRender` instance.
 And, that’s all!
 If you followed the steps carefully you will see something like this:

 ![Triangle game](triangle_window.png)